 There are many other charitable planning strategies.
 Some strategies can be used while you are alive.
 These provide you an immediate charitable income tax deduction and the opportunity for your donation to be put to good use.
 Other strategies benefit the charity at your death.

 One strategy is the gift of a remainder interest in residence or vacation property.
 Another popular technique for persons with very large estates that are subject to estate taxation is the Charitable Lead Trust or CLT.
 This trust is basically the opposite of a Charitable Remainder Trust.
-Other charitable planning techniques include gift annuities, donor advised funds, private foundation and conservation easements.
+Other charitable planning techniques include gift annuities, donor-advised funds, private foundation and conservation easements.
 Call Riverside estate planning and tax attorney Dennis Sandoval to schedule your appointment to discuss your philanthropic desires and how best to achieve them.

-Contact a Riverside Charitable Planning Attorney Today
+Contact a Southern California Charitable Planning Attorney Today

 If philanthropy is an important aspect of your daily life, why shouldn’t it play a comparable role in your estate plan?
 Our Certified Estate Planning, Trust, and Probate Law Specialists can assist you in the development of a charitable component within your overall estate plan that reflects your belief in philanthropy while simultaneously maximizing the tax advantages of charitable gifting.
-To find out how we can help you with your charitable gifting goals, contact us online or call our office at 951-888-1460